Getting Your Back Working Properly Again

 Can We help with Your Back Pain?

 The Practitioner’s role is to alleviate pain and improve the patient’s mobility in order to make life more comfortable.
-Osteopathy and Chiropractic is an appropriate treatment for people of all ages, and levels of activity, who suffer from back pain.
+Osteopathy is an appropriate treatment for people of all ages, and levels of activity, who suffer from back pain.
 Whether the pain has arisen through a lifting accident, sports injury or a fall or even the result of poor posture, our treatments can be very effective in treating all these problems.

 I would like to thank you for your support with my back injury although there were added complications i.e. falling down the stairs.
 I am so grateful for your treatment and the support you gave me.
 I will be recommending you to all my family, friends and colleagues.